-According to Figure 29, temperature maximums were measured in the resistance range (orange; $> 20^{\circ}$ C) at all class 2A streams during all summer months with the highest median water temperatures observed in July.
-The June median was within the optimum (green; $< 18^{\circ}$ C) range for all 2A waters, though VR804 and VR807 were just below the optimum/tolerant threshold.
+According to Figure 22, temperature maximums were measured in the resistance range (orange; > 20° C) at all class 2A streams during all summer months with the highest median water temperatures observed in July.
+The June median was within the optimum (green; < 18° C) range for half of the 2A waters, with SC806, NC801, and SB802 at or just below the optimum/tolerant threshold.

 In July, all stations had maximum temperatures that extended into the resistance range.
 All stations, except SB802, maintained a July median within the tolerance range; SB802 was within the optimum range (< 18°C).
-By August, median temperatures had decreased in the network and SC806 and SB802 were within the optimum temperature range, with the median temperature at NC808, NC801, and VR807 at the bottom edge of the optimum range.
-Station VR804 had a median August temperature in the tolerance range around 19°C, like the warm water reaches, VR24, VR803, and VR0020.
+Median levels for VR804, VR807, and NC808 were at the top of the tolerance range (18-20°C).
+By August, median temperatures had decreased in the network and SC806 and SB802 were within the optimum temperature range.
+Stations VR804, VR807, NC808, and NC801 had a median August temperature in the tolerance range around 19°C, similar to the three warm water reaches - VR24, VR803, and VR0020.

 Water temperature and the concentration of dissolved oxygen have an inverse relationship.
 As water warms, oxygen gas becomes less soluble and the dissolved oxygen concentration is reduced.
 Although NC801 is listed as impaired for dissolved oxygen, it has summer median temperatures near or within the optimum range.
-It is hypothesized that the delivery of warm, low oxygen water, to this stream section following a storm event could cause a spike in temperature and subsequent low dissolved oxygen concentration measurements, but more information is needed to confirm this suspicion.
+It is hypothesized that the delivery of warm, low oxygen water to this stream section following a storm event could cause a spike in temperature and subsequent low dissolved oxygen concentration measurements, but more continuous monitoring data is needed to confirm this suspicion.

-The August median temperature at SC806 and SB802 was lower than at other stream reaches.
+The August median temperature at SC806 and SB802 was lower than other stream reaches.
 These lower temperatures may be attributed to cool groundwater feeding the stream during low flow conditions, either naturally from springs and seeps or artificially from tile drainage.
 Station SC806 has high conductivity values under low-flow conditions, consistent with the ion signature which is indicative of groundwater discharge to the reach, and there is little contribution from other tributaries.
 Station SB802 is representative of a subwatershed which has a lot of acres in agricultural production and presumably many acres of tile drained land.
 The nitrate concentrations near station SB802 further suggest a high degree of tile drainage (Watkins, et al., 2011).
 The tile, while a contributing factor towards some pollutant issues, appears to be an additional source of cold water to the South Branch Vermillion River, besides the groundwater inputs to the river.